rust-lang/rfcs/text/0000-inline-const.md

 instead.

-It would also possible to separate out the parts of this RFC relating to patterns so that they can be decided upon seperately.
+It would also possible to separate out the parts of this RFC relating to patterns so that they can be decided upon separately.

 # Prior art
 [prior-art]: #prior-art